 Why do I need to prepare and in what ways do I need to prepare?

-The following is a brief list of some of the key considerations:
+The following is a brief list of some of the key considerations for your natural childbirth preparation:

 - How long to prepare for